hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

   </figcaption>
 </figure>

 ### The New Semester Begins

 The new semester began against a backdrop of political tension and uncertainty, still echoing from the spring shutdown after Kent State.
 In an unprecedented move, the administration gave students the last two weeks of October off specifically for political activity.
 This decision underscored just how deeply the events of the spring — from the Cambodia incursion to the Kent State shootings — had shaped the student body’s priorities and the institution’s willingness to accommodate activism.

-### The 1970 Draft Lottery

 But in the fall of 1970, one topic dominated the cafeteria conversations — the Vietnam draft lottery.
-On July 1, 1970, the Selective Service held its second lottery, determining the order in which men born in 1951 would be called for possible military service.
-Each birth date was assigned a random number from 1 to 366, drawn in sequence.

 My birthday came up at number **182**, high enough to make me cautiously optimistic but still close enough to leave a trace of uncertainty.
 The cafeteria buzzed with the sound of people comparing numbers as if they were trading baseball stats.
 “What’s your number?” became a standard greeting.
 Those with low numbers often faced immediate and difficult choices.
 Several people I knew enlisted in the Army Reserves or the National Guard right away, hoping to serve under more controlled conditions rather than risk being drafted into active combat in Vietnam.
 For those of us with higher numbers, there was some relief — but no one knew exactly where the cutoff would be, so the topic stayed in the air all semester.

+As it turned out, the draft boards eventually reached **number 195 before the intersession in January 1971**.
+That meant my own number, 182, had indeed been within range.
+When I heard that 195 had been called, it reinforced in my mind just how important my student deferment was — the narrow margin by which my life had taken one path instead of another.

 ---